udayaKherath/Final-Year-Research/README.md

 # Enhancing Claims Processing Efficiency in the Insurance Sector through AI Integration

 ## 1 INTRODUCTION
+The insurance industry faces challenges in optimizing claims processing efficiency, par ticularly due to the increasing number of claims andthelimitedcapacity of humanexperts to extract, analyze, and judge case details.
+This research explores the integration of ar tificial intelligence (AI) techniques to improve two critical aspects of claims processing: forecasting claim amounts and detecting fraudulent claims.
+ When forecasting the claim amount we used different machine-learning (ML) models and XGBoostgivesthehighest accuracy which is 49%.
+Toenhancetheaccuracyofclaim amount forecasting, the data was clustered, and XGBoost was trained on each cluster.
+It was found that cluster 0 exhibited significantly higher accuracy compared to the other two clusters and it is about 63%.
+In addition, when detecting claim fraud, the highly class-imbalanced issue was addressed using the Generative Adversarial Network (GAN) as a novel approach.
+This method outperformed existing techniques and achieved a high accuracy of 77% in detecting fraudulent activity.
+ The research used different datasets to emphasize the unique challenges and characteris tics of claims forecasting and fraud detection, providing insights into the effectiveness of integrating AI for claims processing.
+The findings offer strategies for insurance compa nies to increase efficiency, reduce processing time, and mitigate the risks associated with fraudulent claims, demonstrating the transformative potential of AI in advancing claims processing capabilities within the evolving insurance sector.

 ### 1.1 Claim Amount Forecasting